-Plugins created by companies like Social Warfare have made it possible to add attractive social share buttons on WordPress sites.
+Plugins created by companies like Social Warfare (affiliate link) have made it possible to add attractive social share buttons on WordPress sites.

 Yes, you are very lucky to be an artist today.

-The downside is that there are thousands and thousands of artists trying to be noticed online.
+The downside is that there are thousands and thousands of artists trying to sell fine art online.

 Do a search for horse paintings in Google, for example.

 You will find pages and pages of artists and sites selling horse paintings.